cyruan815/OracleProto/README.md

 ## Overview

-**Challenge.** Forecasting evaluation for LLMs sits between two unstable extremes.
-Prospective live benchmarks stay contamination-free but lose validity once events resolve, so each leaderboard is a one-way temporal stream.
-Retrospective benchmarks are easy to replay, yet a resolved question whose outcome already lives in the model's parameters tests recall rather than forecasting.
-Prompt-level "act as if you were on date X" instructions cannot close the gap between simulated ignorance and the true knowledge boundary the model never crossed.

-**Method.** OracleProto encodes the boundary into the dataset rather than the prompt.
-Within $`\mathcal{R}`$, four channels are gated independently before any output is scored:
-- **L1, parametric memory.** Admit $`q_i`$ to $`M`$ only when $`\kappa_M \le \chi_i < \tau_i`$; questions whose answer the model could have memorised are filtered before scheduling rather than recorded as a forecasting failure.
-- **L2, tool-mediated retrieval.** Every search call carries the tool-side cutoff $`\chi_i = \tau_i - \delta`$, fixed by the evaluator and never by the model.
-- **L3, retrieval-content audit.** An auxiliary LLM detector reads each snippet against $`\chi_i`$ and drops anything that leaks the post-cutoff outcome; its prompt SHA-256 is part of the run hash.
-- **L4, provider-side browsing ban.** A route allow-list and a request-time check reject any model or endpoint that performs unbounded native browsing.

-Predictions are constrained to a finite answer space, normalised by $`\phi`$, and scored at four levels (parseability, item, question, model), so one run admits cross-model comparison without per-model rescaling.

-**What is built.** A resolved event from FutureX-Past becomes a replayable forecasting sample for any model with $`\kappa_M \le \chi_i`$.
-Each invocation of `evaluation.py` produces one self-contained `runs/{run_id}/` directory: a `manifest.json` carrying the full configuration hash chain, one SQLite per model that any third party can re-score offline, and a CSV catalogue regenerated from the raw observations.
-The bundled `forecast_eval_set_example.db` ships 80 curated questions with resolution dates spanning 2026-03-12 to 2026-04-14, ready to drop into any OpenAI-compatible endpoint.
-The same dataset stays byte-comparable across the model panel, across calendar years, and across teams; the per-step retrieval trace and the boxed final answer can be reused as SFT and outcome-based RL signal without altering the formal contract.

-**Vision.** Forecasting is the native capability LLMs need on the path from text generation to real-world decision support: finance, policy, public safety, scientific research.
-Making the dataset itself the central object of evaluation, rather than a single live snapshot or a particular agent stack, turns one-shot scoring into a cumulative data asset that can be audited, reused, extended across model knowledge cutoffs, and recycled as training signal.
-The same artefact then serves at once as evaluation set, training corpus, and audit trail for the forecasting capability behind real decisions.
+Prospective forecasting benchmarks expire once events resolve; retrospective ones risk testing recall, since prompt-level instructions cannot recreate a knowledge boundary the model never crossed.
+OracleProto closes this gap at the dataset level: knowledge-cutoff sample admission, multi-layer temporal masking, and a content-level LLM detector together turn each resolved event into a replayable forecasting sample within $`\mathcal{R}`$, packaged as a self-contained `runs/{run_id}/` that stays byte-comparable across models, years, and teams.
+The dataset itself thereby becomes the central object of evaluation, a cumulative asset that is at once evaluation set, training signal for SFT or outcome-based RL, and audit trail for the forecasting capability behind real-world decision support.

 ---